|Cash Back Rating:||4.6 / 5|

 To redeem cash back earned with your Blue Cash Preferred card, you’ll need to reach a minimum of $25 in rewards.
 Once you reach that threshold, you can redeem your rewards for a statement credit, gift card or merchandise purchase.

-Unfortunately, you can’t apply your cash back toward a travel booking with American Express Travel.
-However, you do have full access to the booking platform, so you can use your cash back toward a statement credit to offset the cost.
+Unfortunately, you can’t apply your cash back toward automatic redemptions, direct deposits or travel bookings through American Express Travel.
+However, you do have full access to the booking portal if you’re interested in travel, so you can use your cash back toward a statement credit to offset the cost.

 0% intro APR for new purchases and balance transfers